 What is an Approval Matrix?

-The various stages of your team’s approval processes, including which approvers or stakeholders are required to sign off on specific behaviors within those stages, is known as an approval matrix.
+A company’s purchase approval matrix is a table that outlines who’s required to sign off on a business purchase according to company policies, and provides the business rules for routing the approval tasks for those purchases.
+The various stages of your team’s approval processes, including which approvers or stakeholders are required to sign off on specific behaviors within those stages, make up the approval matrix.
 Not every company has one in place, but they are very beneficial to complex processes, especially as organizations quickly grow.
-Your approval matrix will be defined according to company policies already in place, as well as to the company culture, structure, and stakeholders.
+Your purchase approval matrix will be defined according to company policies already in place, as well as to the company culture, structure, and stakeholders.
 Designing an approval matrix will provide your team with an official approval policy and therefore, a structured roadmap to control costs and eliminate mess.

 How to Get Started